TheMrityunjayPathak/TheMrityunjayPathak/README.md

 Some projects I've worked on :

 - AutoIQ : Car Price Prediction
-  - Developed a car price prediction system using FastAPI and Docker, trained on 2,800+ scraped car records from Cars24.
+  - Built a car price prediction system with FastAPI and Docker, trained on 2,800+ scraped car listings from Cars24.
-  - Deployed an interactive HTML/CSS/JS application on GitHub Pages that queries the API, allowing users to get real-time price predictions.
+  - Deployed an interactive HTML/CSS/JS application on GitHub Pages that fetches real-time predictions via the API.
 - Pickify : Movie Recommender System
-  - Built a content-based movie recommender system using metadata from 5,000+ movies.
+  - Developed a content-based movie recommender system using metadata from 5,000+ movies.
-  - Integrated the TMDB API to fetch and display movie posters dynamically, delivering a personalized user experience.
+  - Integrated the TMDB API to fetch and display movie posters dynamically, for a personalized user experience.
 - Dashly : Live Sales Dashboard
   - Designed a live Power BI dashboard connected to a Neon PostgreSQL database, containing 50,000+ sales records.
-  - Engineered an automated ETL pipeline using GitHub Actions to collect and ingest data daily, keeping the dashboard continuously updated with the latest insights.
+  - Automated an ETL pipeline with GitHub Actions to keep the dashboard continuously updated with real-time insights.

 Tools and Technologies I've worked with :